SecOpsPete/cybersecurity-tools/gpg-verification-guide/README.md

 # - "Good signature from ..." = ✅ Success
 # - "WARNING: This key is not certified..." = ⚠️ Informational only
 # - "BAD signature" = ❌ Do NOT trust the file

+---

+## 🧠 Why This Matters

+Verifying downloaded files protects against:

+- 🧪 **Tampering or corruption** — ensures the file wasn’t altered during download
+- 🧨 **Malware from unofficial mirrors** — prevents installing malicious lookalikes
+- 🛠️ **Supply-chain attacks** — confirms the file really came from the vendor

+This is a fundamental part of secure software practices and a critical skill in cybersecurity.

+---